 AdSense

 AdSense remains the most popular way of monetizing small and medium-sized websites.
-And it is outdated and gets worse each year.
+It is outdated and deteriorates each year.
 AdSense is a single ad network, meaning only Google serves ads.
-CPM rates are lower than other header bidding solutions.
-Despite its limitations, many small publishers still use it.
+CPM rates are lower than those of other header bidding solutions.
+Despite its limitations, many small publishers still use AdSense.

-It can be a good first monetization strategy for new publishers who are just starting out or want to start small.
-It’s decent in some cases, especially in the US, UK, Middle East, and Australia traffic, yet not everywhere.
+It can be a good first monetization strategy for new publishers, especially those looking to start small.
+It’s decent in some cases, especially in traffic from the US, UK, Middle East, and Australia, yet not everywhere.

 Most advertising networks typically require specific criteria, especially regarding traffic.
-However, AdSense is one of the few ad networks still permitting publishers without certain traffic requirements.
+However, AdSense is one of the few ad networks that still accept publishers with no particular traffic requirements.
 So, what are the requirements for AdSense?

 You need a decent website with original content.
 GA accepts helpful online tools, but content remains the crucial factor.
 People usually whine when AdSense declines them.
 Scrap content, poor design, targeting the wrong niches, and a lack of legal pages are common reasons for this concern.

 - AdSense doesn’t have specific publisher traffic requirements, which is an advantage.
-That’s why GA still works for small publishers.
+That’s why GA continues to work for small publishers.

 - You have complete control over AdSense without human interference.
 It’s up to you to decide what changes to make, since there’s no onboarding process.

 - AdSense’s stats dashboard is more insightful than most others.
-Ezoic has the most expansive data analysis tool, and the AdSense statistics are helpful.
+Ezoic offers the most comprehensive data analysis tool, and its AdSense statistics are helpful.

 - You can’t get human support with AdSense.
 If you get banned without a valid reason, who’s to blame?